Control of unpaper¶

 text from real text, so it will not be “redone”.

 --force-ocr is issued, then all pages will be rasterized to

-images, discarding any hidden OCR text, and rasterizing any printable
+images, discarding any hidden OCR text, rasterizing any printable

-text.
-This is useful for redoing OCR, for fixing OCR text with a damaged
+representation.
+This is useful for redoing OCR, for fixing OCR text

-character map (text is selectable but not searchable), and destroying
+with a damaged character map (text is selectable but not searchable),

 Time and image size limits¶

 By default, OCRmyPDF permits tesseract to run for three minutes (180 seconds) per page.
 This is usually more than enough time to find all text on a reasonably sized page with modern hardware.

 If a page is skipped, it will be inserted without OCR.
 If preprocessing was requested, the preprocessed image layer will be inserted.